JBillson/autohotkey-scripts/README.md

 # Autohotkey-Scripts
-A collection of autohotkey scripts to make windows a more bareable OS to live in.
+A collection of autohotkey scripts to improve my workflow in Windows.